Wi-Fi QR Code Generator

 Can I add colors or a logo without breaking scanning?

 Yes.
-Keep the contrast high (dark modules on a light background) and Reticle handles the rest — adding a center logo automatically raises error correction to the highest level, and the scanability tag under the preview warns you if the code is getting too dense.
+Keep the contrast high (dark modules on a light background) and Reticle handles the rest, adding a center logo automatically raises error correction to the highest level, and the scanability tag in the Studio warns you if the code is getting too dense.